Amarin Reports First Quarter 2022 Financial Results and Provides Business Update

 While management believes that these non-GAAP adjusted financial measures provide useful supplemental information to investors regarding the underlying performance of the company’s business operations, investors are reminded to consider these non-GAAP measures in addition to, and not as a substitute for, financial performance measures prepared in accordance with GAAP.
 Non-GAAP measures have limitations in that they do not reflect all of the amounts associated with the company’s results of operations as determined in accordance with GAAP.
 In addition, it should be noted that these non-GAAP financial measures may be different from non-GAAP measures used by other companies, and management may utilize other measures to illustrate performance in the future.

 Amarin is an innovative pharmaceutical company leading a new paradigm in cardiovascular disease management.
-From our scientific research foundation to our focus on clinical trials, and now our commercial expansion, we are evolving and growing rapidly.
-Amarin has offices in Bridgewater, New Jersey in the United States, Dublin in Ireland, and Zug in Switzerland as well as commercial partners and suppliers around the world.
+From our scientific research foundation to our focus on clinical trials, and now our global commercial expansion, we are evolving and growing rapidly.
+Amarin has offices in Bridgewater, New Jersey in the United States, Dublin, in Ireland, Zug in Switzerland, and other countries in Europe as well as commercial partners and suppliers around the world.
 We are committed to rethinking cardiovascular risk through the advancement of scientific understanding of the impact on society of significant residual risk that exists beyond traditional therapies, such as statins for cholesterol management.

 About VASCEPA® (icosapent ethyl) Capsules